agr505/MovieRevenuePredictionMachineLearningProject/README.md

 ### SVM
 We used Support Vector Machine as a classification model in order to classify the movie data into the correct revenue category.
 The data is not linearly separable.
 We were able to get the best performance with the Radial Basis Function kernel.
 We have experimented with different hyperparameters including gamma, the kernel coefficient, and C the regularization parameter.
 We found the optimal values for the hyperparameters by using 3-Fold Cross Validation with F1 score as the metric.
 We used a specific F1 score variation that first calculated the metrics for each class and then found their average weighted by the number of true instances for each class.
 We needed to use this because of our class imbalance.

 First we kept Gamma constant at its default value of ‘auto’ for the Sklearn Support Vector Classifier call which uses 1/( n features).
 We then tuned the C parameter to find the optimal value for C. We then fixed C at its default value for the Sklearn Support Vector Classifier call at 1.
 We tuned the Gamma parameter to find its optimal value.
 After we obtained the optimal hyperparameters using 3-Fold Cross Validation, we trained the training set with these chose hyperparameters.
 We then tested our trained model on the test set.
+All of the plots in this Support Vector Machine section were generated while using the XGBRegressor features.

 #### C, Regularization Hyperparameter